mozzarellaV8/federal-firearms-licenses/regression-trees-workforce.md

 The average drops from to 24.7 to 22.1 when the Constuction industry is less than 2399 per 100k in a given state.

-Conversely - the FFL average rises by 6.7 units, to 31.4, in states where Construction workers are greater 2399 per capita.
+Conversely - the FFL average rises by 6.7 units in states where Construction workers are greater than 2,399 per capita.
 The effect of being "over the threshold" in **Construction** is stronger than being under it.

 Relative to the splits generated, most states (n = 18) fall into a grouping with mean FFL of 22.1.
 This corresponds to a mixture of splits amongst the 4 workforce sectors used in variable partitioning.

-#### the  `tree` model
+### the  `tree` model

 ![tree-01b](vis/eda-workforce/wf-tree-01.png)